 Many prescription and non-prescription medications can damage hearing and cause hearing loss.
 These include high doses of:

 - Antimalarial drugs.

 Age-related hearing loss (presbycusis) is not a single disease.
-Rather, it is a category of the cumulative effects of aging on the ears.
+Instead, it is a category of the cumulative effects of aging on the ears.